inf112-v21/The-Downward-Spiral/README.md

 Hit apply.

+## Game logic buggs
-### Server does not update directions or won/loss graphics for other players
+### Server does not update won/loss graphics for other players
-Right now there is a bug where other players can't see the players real direction.
 Other players can't see the updated graphics if you win or lose.

+### The logic to walls is implemented but not correctly working - Causing a chain bug
+The checks for walls is implemented, however there is a bug where this does not work properly.
+We have disabled walls for now, but the checks is still there.
+So the test for this would not work either.
+This may cause some problems for example belts and gears.
+Gears and belts does not function if a player move through a wall to get there, because the program is only returning that it is an invalid move.